Andrei-Mardale/ctd/README.md

-NAME
+#NAME
   ctd

-SYNOPSIS
+#SYNOPSIS

-A simple linux console program used to calculate distance between two dates.
+A simple Linux console program used to calculate the distance between two dates.
 Also includes a countdown functionality.

-INSTALL
+#INSTALL
   make install
-  make unistall - for removal
+  make uninstall - for removal

-URL
+#URL
   https://github.com/Andrei-Mardale/ctd/

-DESCRIPTION
+#DESCRIPTION
   ctd date1 date2 - simple distance between two dates
   ctd distance from present to stored date if there is one stored
   ctd -c (date) - live countdown from present to stored (or given) date